Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Directions:

-- Place fabric piece wrong side up
+- Place the piece of fabric wrong side up

 - Flip the bias towards the raw edges of the fabric strip (to the right in this particular case).